YoeriNijs/vienna/README.md

   root.
 Default: 'body'.
 - `globalStyles` (optional): can be used to inject global styles in every webcomponent.
 This might be handy if you want to use a css (utility) framework, such as [Tailwind](https://tailwindcss.com) or [Bulma](https://bulma.io).
 GlobalStyles support two kinds of globals:
   - `style`: just plain css.
-  - `href`: a href to a remote stylesheet.
+  - `href`: a link to a remote stylesheet.
 Thus, a href should start with 'http'.
+Also, it is possible to pass integrity and crossorigin values  (see below).

 For instance, if you want to use [Bulma](https://bulma.io), just add the following: